davidsamueljones/COMP1206-CW-DigitalDoily/other/README.txt

 * By default all points are redrawn directly onto the panel.
-This offers the best graphical output (especially on high resolution displays with scaling enabled), best resize performance and is very usable in terms of drawing performance until complexity is high.
+This offers the best graphical output (especially on high resolution displays with scaling enabled) and is very usable in terms of drawing performance until complexity is high.
   Another drawing method can be toggled using a checkbox so that a buffered image is drawn instead.
 This buffered image remembers existing points and means only new points must be drawn.
-This mode means performance is fast for even complex drawings but quality suffers significantly and it does not scale quickly.
+This mode means performance is fast for even complex drawings but quality suffers significantly but full redraws are slower (i.e. undo, window resize).
   Both methods are fully functional, however, the default mode is most tested.